koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 >
 > Bill looks around the workshop.
 The windows are shattered.
 The diamonds—where are they..?!
 >
 > Should he allocate more time to meta-planning—what thoughts should he think next?
-No. Time is very limited, and spending more time thinking now would lead to fewer expected-diamonds.
+No. Time is limited, and spending more time thinking now would lead to fewer expected-diamonds.
 He decides to simply wield the cognitive habits which his past mental training drilled to activate in this kind of mental context.
 >
 > Police?
 Promising, but spend a few more seconds generating ideas to avoid automatic opportunity cost from prematurely committing to the first idea. \[After all, doing otherwise historically led to fewer diamonds, which produced less [cognition-update-quantity (i.e. "reward")](/reward-is-not-the-optimization-target) than expected, and so his credit assignment chipped away at the impulse to premature action in this kind of situation.\]
 >